jakob-rzeppa/guitar-chords-manager/README.md

-# guitar-tabs-manager-backend
+# guitar-tabs-backend

 A management tool for guitar chord sheets.
-It has a feature to transpose chords and display the most important information of a song.
+It can transpose chords and display the most important information of a song.

 ## features